- Home

 Qualification Overview

-The purpose of this qualification is to provide the Flight Training Schools and Airline sectors of the New Zealand Aviation Industry with individuals who have attained sufficient operational and theoretical knowledge and practical skills to operate as commercial pilots and/or associated support staff in flight planning and aircraft operations.
+The purpose of this qualification is to provide the Flight Training providers and Airline sectors of the aviation industry with graduates who have attained sufficient operational and theoretical knowledge and practical skills to operate as commercial pilots and/or associated support staff in flight planning and aircraft operations.

 Graduates of this qualification will be able to: